Multinational defense leaders meet in Manila, talk ‘free, open’ Indo-Pacific

 |0

-This work, Multinational defense leaders meet in Manila, talk ‘free, open’ Indo-Pacific, by PO2 Belen Saldana, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Multinational defense leaders meet in Manila, talk ‘free, open’ Indo-Pacific, by PO1 Reymundo Villegas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT